Alert Section

 • The deceased NHS number from their medical card (if available).

 Once the registration has been completed you will be asked to sign the entry.
-It is important that the information recorded is as accurate as possible as the correction of errors discovered after the register has been signed may cause delay, inconvenience or distress.
+It is important that the information recorded is as accurate as possible as the correction of errors discovered after the register has been signed may cause delay, and incur costs.

 When a death occurs in the following circumstances it will be referred to the coroner: